TradingBotX/market-making-bot/README.md

 When engaging in cryptocurrency trading, you are entering dynamic markets where financial losses can occur.
 This bot is experimental software and receives regular updates.
 While efforts have been made to rectify any issues, some errors may still be present.
 Your decision to use this bot is entirely at your own risk.
 We cannot guarantee specific performance outcomes or profits through our bots or strategies.
 Please be aware that incorrect parameter settings or sudden shifts in market conditions might lead to losses while using this bot.
 It is advisable to make thoughtful choices and exercise caution.
 We are not liable for any incurred losses.

+## Steps to Start the Bot

+1. Clone the repo

+### Method 1 : Docker [Coming Soon]

+### Method 2 :

+Requirements : node v16, mongodb, redis

+2. Install the dependencies

+3. After installing the dependencies, update the .env files in client and server folder, for reference use the .env.example files.

+4. Start the server using npm run start to start the the application using pm2.

+5. Start the client using npm start.

 ## Contributing to TradingBotX

 Since TradingBotX is an open-source project, we welcome contributions from the developer community to enhance exchange integration support.
 If you're interested in adding support for a new exchange, here's the process: